djalbat/reaction/README.md

 * If you *do* want the element to remount itself, call the `forceUpdate()` method, but you can now pass the update and this will be passed to the `render()` method during the process of remounting.

 Quite how you write your `render()` methods to behave in the presence of an update or otherwise is down to you.
-Hopefully, however, your choices should now be clearer.
+There is some detail guidance in the 'Recommended patterns' section at the foot of the Inference readme file, however.

 ## Contact